Agnès Varda: Personal life and death

-In 1958, while living in Paris, Varda met her future husband, Jacques Demy, also a French director.
+In 1958, while at a short film festival in Tours, Varda met her future husband, Jacques Demy, also a French director.
 They moved in together in 1959.
 She was married to Demy from 1962 until his death in 1990.
 Varda had two children: a daughter, Rosalie Varda (born 1958), from a previous union with actor Antoine Bourseiller (who starred in Cléo from 5 to 7), and a son, Mathieu Demy (born 1972), with Demy.
 Demy legally adopted Rosalie Varda.
 Varda worked on the Oscar-nominated documentary Faces Places with her daughter.

 In 1971, Varda was one of the 343 women who signed the Manifesto of the 343 admitting they had had an abortion despite it being illegal in France at the time and asking that abortion be made legal.
+That same year, she was one of only four people to attend the funeral of her friend Jim Morrison at Père Lachaise Cemetery.

 Varda was the cousin of the painter Jean Varda.
 In 1967, while living in California, Varda met her father's cousin for the first time.
 He is the subject of her short documentary Uncle Yanco.
 Jean Varda called himself "Yanco" and was affectionately called "uncle" by Varda due to their age difference.

 Varda died from cancer on 29 March 2019 in Paris, at the age of 90.
 She was buried at Montparnasse Cemetery on 2 April.
 Among those who attended her funeral were Catherine Deneuve, Julie Gayet, Jean-Pierre Léaud, Jane Birkin, and Sandrine Bonnaire.
 Mourners left flowers and potatoes outside her house on rue Daguerre.